digi-ron/AU-Falcon-SPUD-Project/Miscellaneous/TickfordPlate/TickfordPlate.md

 LPG system installed by an authorized workshop may have another Tickford branded plate installed, which has Tickford logos on the top, followed by information in the following layout:

+> Information suggests that the Authorized LPG plate should be located in the same place as the [Dual-Fuel LPG Plate](#tickford-dual-fuel-lpg-option-plate), however as this is not a factory fitted plate this is not guaranteed
+{: .block-note}

 <table style="text-align:left" class="plate-layout-table">
     <tbody>
         <tr>